 Or food that just tastes good: the food is now to contribute as functional food to health and well-being.
 It is, for example, the case that, for example, the share of functional drinks such as energy drinks, special teas or protein drinks on the US market has nearly doubled from 2002 to 2007.

 A personal trainer can support people in all of this: Personal trainers first ask about the goal of the training, measure pulse, body size and fat content.
 Many customers want to lose weight, have back problems or high blood pressure.
 A health check with a doctor should precede the start of training.

 For a meaningful endurance training a performance diagnosis (Laktattest) is recommended.
 Then personal trainers then develop their training plan, which is refined during the first training session.
 A good coach knows his limits and recommends that professionals such as doctors, physiotherapists, masseurs or nutritionists work together.

-Prerequisites, exits and Further education
+Prerequisites, exits and Further training